ConduitIO/conduit/docs/writing-a-connector-best-practices.md

 Some source systems may provide a change log (e.g. WAL in PostgreSQL, binlog in MySQL, etc.).
 Others may not and a different way to capture changes is needed.
-Specifically, for connectors written for SQL databases, two patterns can be used in such a case:
+Specifically, for connectors written for SQL databases, two patterns can be
+used:

 1. **Triggers**